 The Scheme is an investment entity and, as such, does not consolidate the entities it controls.
 Instead, interests in subsidiaries are classified at fair value through profit or loss and measured at fair value.
 Refer to Note 21 for further details.

 (d) Financial assets and liabilities

 i.
 Classification

-The Scheme classifies its financial assets and financial liabilities into the categories below in accordance with AASB 139 Financial Instruments: Recognition and Measurement.
+In accordance with AASB 9 Financial Instruments, the Scheme classifies its financial assets and financial liabilities at initial recognition into the categories below.